vdchnsk/vdchnsk/README.md

 ### I'm fullstack developer
 - 🔨 I'm working on the [Dev-blog]
-- 🎓 I'm currently learning: [TypeScript]
+- 🎓 I'm currently learning: [NestJS]
 - 📜 I'd like to learn in future: GraphQL, Socket.IO, webRTC
 - 📈 My 2021 Goals: to commit more on Github
 - 🔮 Hate summer, love pasta